 If your kids are anything like most, their holiday wish lists are filled with requests for new toys.
 And once the holiday comes—and they're happily playing with their gifts—what do you do with all of the old toys that are cluttering up the house?
 Or all of the baby equipment that the kids have outgrown?

 Looking for more ways to help your community?
 There are plenty of holiday volunteer opportunities for kids and families.
-And for other seasonal activities, check out our Long Island Holiday Fun Guide.
+And for other seasonal activities, check out our Long Island holiday fun guide or these 30 things to do over holiday break with Long Island kids.

-Support youth athletics by donating to the Children's Sport Connection.
+Support youth athletics by donating to the Children's Sport Connection in Garden City.
 Photo courtesy of Children's Sports Connection

 1225 Franklin Avenue